 ]]>

-Decarbonizing the Built Environment: Adaptive Reuse at Hotel Marcel /decarbonizing-the-built-environment-adaptive-reuse-at-hotel-marcel/ Thu, 18 Nov 2021 14:37:08 +0000 /?p=14706 In the backdrop of the Glasgow Climate Pact, a renewed global climate agreement, companies and industries have established promising paths to net zero carbon.
+Decarbonizing the Built Environment: Adaptive Reuse at Hotel Marcel /decarbonizing-the-built-environment-adaptive-reuse-at-hotel-marcel/?utm_source=rss&utm_medium=rss&utm_campaign=decarbonizing-the-built-environment-adaptive-reuse-at-hotel-marcel Thu, 18 Nov 2021 14:37:08 +0000 /?p=14706 In the backdrop of the Glasgow Climate Pact, a renewed global climate agreement, companies and industries have established promising paths to net zero carbon.
 But what does decarbonization look like in the built environment?
 In this video series, Consigli looks at components of net zero carbon construction and implementation with… More >

 The post Decarbonizing the Built Environment: Adaptive Reuse at Hotel Marcel appeared first on Consigli Construction.